haruosuz/introBI/2020/CaseStudy.md

        FASTA format of the genomic sequence(s) in the assembly.

    *_genomic.gff.gz file
        Annotation of the genomic sequence(s) in Generic Feature Format Version 3 (GFF3).
-Sequence identifiers are provided as accession.version.
-       Additional information about NCBI's GFF files is available at ftp://ftp.ncbi.nlm.nih.gov/genomes/README_GFF3.txt.

    md5checksums.txt file
        file checksums are provided for all data files in the directory